DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The question that had been haunting me finally crystallized: This wasn't a random cultural shift.
 It was a systematic replacement.

 Why have we been so aggressively sold a vastly inferior social technology?
 Who benefits from convincing us to forget our natural ability to find each other in the flow?

+This "analog network" reveals a human capacity for decentralized coordination that, when paired with the right technology, can form the basis of a global, yet deeply local, tribe.

 The clues were all in place.
 The investigation could now turn to the architects of this great deception.